Baystation12/Baystation12-Lore/Species/Vox.md

 For instance, a Vox never willingly surrenders to a non-Vox, unless absolutely necessary for survival.
 Or if they think surrendering puts them into a better position for escape or some sort of gain.
 But if at all possible, they'd simply prefer to just ignore non-Vox, running away from their presence and avoiding fights with them.
 They have no interest in them, outside of their things.

 But to a fellow Vox the rules become different.
 Vox enjoy challenging one another to fights, be it physical or mental, and use it as a means to judge their place on the hierarchal ladder.
-It is unheard of for a Vox to kill another Vox, and those that do, either accidently or purposly, are usually forced into becoming a Pariah: a fate even worse than death.
+It is unheard of for a Vox to kill another Vox, and those that do, either accidently or purposly, are usually given a fate even worse than death: the destruction of their cortical stack
 They form bonds similar to a family structure, the cleverest or strongest at the top being the Quill, with the second in command being a similary respected second-Quill.
 These bonds are usually born from "adoption", when a Vox becomes born whose stack is known for a certain talent or work, a family that wants or needs said talent might "adopt" said Vox into their ranks and teach, or pay for teachings, in said talent.
 Families are usually 2 to 10 Vox, any larger and the family might break apart due to being unsubstainable or disorganization.
 Families form ties with other families, trading goods and services.
 If the families become truely successful and large enough, they may attempt to split off from the arkship or station they are on to make their own station, though this only happens if the groups in question do not believe they are needed, or do not have enough sway where they are.

 Vox enjoy hiding and trapping.
 They will avoid any direct combat unless its necessary or if they believe they cannot lose donig it.
 Under no circumstances will a Vox sacrifice themselves for a non-Vox, their stack is too important and too valuable.

 Vox greed comes from their intense loyalty to their species and their survival, mainly manifesting itself in overconsumption and stealing non-Vox items.
-Stealing from a fellow Vox is unheard of and is the easiest ticket to getting Pariah'd by an Apex, instead Vox prefer to trade, seeing trade as an excellent way of creating bonds and ties with other Vox, and while they do trade with non-Vox it is usually to rid themselves of something that they understand has value to non-Vox, like thalers, broken or otherwise poor quality items, and scrap.
+Stealing from a fellow Vox is unheard of and is the easiest ticket to getting permanently killed by an Apex, instead Vox prefer to trade, seeing trade as an excellent way of creating bonds and ties with other Vox, and while they do trade with non-Vox it is usually to rid themselves of something that they understand has value to non-Vox, like thalers, broken or otherwise poor quality items, and scrap.
 Their card and board games truely highlight their tendencies, often designed so that the one with the most cards loses, or the one with the most pieces, and as a result are very challenging to a Vox, though non-Vox typically play them with ease.

 Vox are very aggressive in their youth, constantly fighting within one another and challenging those around them, and as a result a fair bit of them become raiders, joining roving bands of pirates or scavengers and seek fortune for their family.
 The ones that don't become raiders bide their time, honing their craft, and gaining a foothold in the family, so that the sudden return of their now older raider siblings does not displace them heavily on the hierarchal ladder via whatever fortune they've gained.
 The raiders, after settling down, either become teachers or return to whatever craft they performed before.

 *Apex*
 The Apex are giant computers made equally of flesh and metal, they act as the caretakers of the Vox species, maintaining the bluespace connections the Auralis hold as well as selecting cortical stacks for each crop of Vox.
 They do not speak, instead letting their actions dictate their words as they move from place to place, either directing Vox towards something or doing it themselves.
 They do somehow communicate with both the Auralis and the Armalis, and some can be seen 'speaking' to them though no words are exchanged.

 They also act as the ultimate dispensers of justice for the Vox, somehow knowing about a Vox's dubious actions and dealing the only punishment they know: ripping of the stack.
-This does not always end in Pariah-hood, for the stack at least.
 Sometimes the Apex destroy them, sometimes they do not, there is neither pattern or reasoning to it, at least to the onlookers and the ones keeping score.

+Besides this they also partake in 'recycling' Vox: taking old or broken Vox's stacks back into storage and usually once or twice a month, they can be found prowling the Arkship, looking for a specific unlucky Vox.

 The Apex do not normally deal with matters outside of the ship, instead letting the Armalis, their personal stock, to deal with problems.
 However if an Apex decides that something needs their immediate addressing they will not hesitate to leave the arkship they are on and deal with it.